Defense polymer composite hardware

 No metallic housing automatically passes all of these — and neither does an arbitrary polymer.

-PC-CF (Polycarbonate + Carbon Fibre) — Soldier-Worn Hardware
+PC-CF (Polycarbonate + Carbon Fiber) — Soldier-Worn Hardware

 PropertyValue